BeerOnBeard/coffee-shop-order-system/README.md

 **Web** projects are meant for dumb interfaces that communicate to smart **APIs**.

 **API** projects house available commands within a specific domain as well as the ability to query for state.
+These projects are only allowed to read from the database.
+Any write actions are propagated as events that the corresponding **Coordinator** project will persist to the database.

 **Saga** projects are state machines that listen for events and issue commands.
 For example, when an OrderCreated event occurs, the `CoffeeShop.Saga` project would initialize a new instance of a state machine for that specific order.
 The state machine would track events in the system that are related to the order and issue commands when necessary.

 **Coordinator** projects are used to accept events and translate them into a new domain.
+These projects handle writes to the database for that domain.
 For example, the `Barista.Coordinator` listens for a coffees ordered event from the `CoffeeShop.Saga`.
-It then translates that into multiple calls to the `Barista.Api` because the order may contain multiple coffees and the Barista domain acts on one coffee at a time.
+It then translates that into multiple rows in the Barista database because the order may contain multiple coffees and the Barista domain acts on one coffee at a time.

 **EventContracts** projects are used for communication contracts. `CoffeeShop`, as the coordinating domain, knows about the contracts from other domains.
 However, the sub-domains do not need to be concerned with higher-level domains.
 This keeps the sub-domains of Barista and Bakery simpler while pushing the complexity of coordination up to the `CoffeeShop`.